drothenberg/test-content/solaris/README.md

 #Linux test-content#
-##Red Hat Linux##
+##Sun Solaris##

-    The OVAL Test Content is currently developed and tested on the 32-bit version of Red Hat Enterprise Linux 5.
+    The OVAL Test Content is currently developed and tested on the 32-bit version of Sun Solaris 10.

 <strong>1.
 Preparing the System</strong>
 First, extract the OVAL Test Content to a directory of your choice.
 Then unzip support.zip to /tmp/support.